leynos/syspath-hack/docs/users-guide.md

 These helpers work with relative paths, paths containing `~`, and existing entries in `sys.path` that use different but equivalent representations.
-The normalisation prevents duplicates when the same location is spelled different ways.
+The normalization prevents duplicates when the same location is spelled different ways.

-When you need to add paths only temporarily, use `temp_syspath()` as a context manager.
-It normalises and deduplicates the supplied paths, mutates `sys.path` according to the requested `mode`, and restores the original `sys.path` list (not just its contents) on exit.
+To add paths only temporarily, use `temp_syspath()` as a context manager.
+It normalizes and deduplicates the supplied paths, mutates `sys.path` according to the requested `mode`, and restores the original `sys.path` list (not just its contents) on exit.